EGI-Federation/SVG-advisories/Publishing_an_advisory.md

 Advisories are stored in subdirectories named as the current year.

-- Copy the template `Advisory-SVG-YYYY-XX-Template.md` to the destination directory, renaming using the advisory name (i.e. `Advisory-SVG-YYYY-XX.md`)
+- Use the template `Advisory-SVG-YYYY-XX-Template.md` to create a file in the destination directory, renaming using the advisory name (i.e.
+  `Advisory-SVG-YYYY-XX.md`)
 - Edit the advisory content
 - Update the metadata concerning the advisory at the top of the file
   - tile: page title, usually the advisory name `Advisory-SVG-YYYY-XX`